Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 These are the common questions that people often have when comparing gel and acrylic nails.

-Which type of nail is more natural-looking: gel or acrylic?
+Which type of nail is more natural-looking: gel nails or acrylics?

 Gel nails are more natural-looking compared to acrylic.
 This is because gel nails are made from a liquid resin that is cured under a UV or LED light, creating a natural, translucent look, similar to the natural nail.

-Acrylics, on the other hand, are made from a mixture of liquid monomer and powder polymer, which creates a hard and opaque nail.
+Acrylics, on the other hand, are made from a mixture of liquid and powder mixture, which creates a hard and opaque nail.
 Plus, gel nails are less likely to yellow over time, so they'll maintain their natural appearance for longer.

 Gel nails are a more natural looking choice between the two.